 - 1. The operation and management of public provider of higher education defined in the statute proposed by the Ministry and approved by the Assembly.
-This Statute may be amended in accordance with its provisions with the approval of the Ministry and approval by Assembly. - 2.
-The Statutes of all other providers and any amendments in them shall be approved solely by the Ministry. - 3.
-The Statute of each university contains provisions which provide to the Senate or equivalent body equivalent structure main responsibility for consultation and decision-making on academic matters; where among the members of this body are elected representatives of academic staff and students. - 4.
-The Statute of each provider of higher education guarantees development of consultations on academic matters with teaching staff and with students. - 5.
-The Statute of each provider of higher education that receives public funds ensures appliance of below principles from provider: - 5.1. equality of opportunity in employment and equal access to scientific study and research without discrimination. - 5.2. all persons and bodies conduct in accordance with the highest standards of selflessness, integrity, objectivity, accountability, transparency, honesty and leadership: In discharging official duties no person shall act as a representative of any group of any description and shall neither seek nor accept any kind of mandate: During whole time all persons must act solely in the interests of the provider as a whole. - 6.
-A Statute submitted to the Ministry under the provisions of this Law shall be approved if it meets the conditions set out in this Law.
-Refusal by the Ministry to approve a Statute or confirm modifications to it may be challenged before a court of competent jurisdiction.
+This Statute may be amended in accordance with its - provisions with the approval of the Ministry and approval by Assembly.The Statutes of all other providers and any amendments in them shall be approved solely by the Ministry. - 3.
+The Statute of each university contains provisions which provide to the Senate or equivalent body equivalent structure main responsibility for consultation and decision-making on academic matters; where among the members of this body are elected representatives of academic staff and students.

+The Statute of each provider of higher education guarantees development of consultations on academic matters with teaching staff and with students.

+- 5. The Statute of each provider of higher education that receives public funds ensures appliance of below principles from provider: - 5.1. equality of opportunity in employment and equal access to scientific study and research without discrimination. - 5.2. all persons and bodies conduct in accordance with the highest standards of selflessness, integrity, objectivity, accountability, transparency, honesty and leadership: In discharging official duties no person shall act as a representative of any group of any description and shall neither seek nor accept any kind of mandate: During whole time all persons must act solely in the interests of the provider as a whole.